 The ceiling of the porch is painted in Haint Blue, which is the traditional exterior ceiling color on the majority of the homes in Savannah.
 It stems from the Gullah culture and their belief that the greenish-blue color wards off evil spirits.
 Learn more here: Gullah Cultural Legacies

-Options Bordering the Victorian District
+Options in the Historic District

 Some tourists only want to stay in the Historic District when visiting Savannah.
 The following four options are close to the Victorian District, but are actually located within the ever-desirable Historic District.

 - Amethyst Garden Inn: If you want to stay in a true historic Victorian property, the Amethyst Garden Inn makes a unique choice.
 Both the interior and exterior look like a dollhouse, and it's full of elegant Victorian-era furniture pieces.
 This one is for true fans of the Victorian era, because there are no phones or TVs in the rooms.
 Check rates.

 - Forsyth Park Inn: This is a fantastic option that directly overlooks Forsyth Park.
 The views of the park from the front porch are pretty incredible.
 Check rates.